balunist/mbp_docs2/source/installation/subscription.rst

     :height: 2.5ex
     :class: no-scaled-link

+.. role:: blue-bold

 In-App Trial Activation of the PLUS Features
 ********************************************

 MapBoards Pro is provided to new and existing users as a perpetual license.
 An upgrade is available providing access to additional features and functionality.
-The additional features are described as MapBoards Pro PLUS in the documentation and on the App Store.
+The additional features are described as MapBoards Pro :blue-bold:`PLUS` in the documentation and on the App Store.
 To access the additional features a trial can be activated while running the app.

 To activate a trial, select either of the two new features described below and you will